-One tablespoon of caraway seeds has 22 calories, 1 gram of fat and 2 grams of fiber.
-Theres also a small amount of iron, calcium and even a pinch of vitamin C.
+One tablespoon of caraway seeds has 22 calories, 1 gram of fat and 2 grams of fibre.
+There's also a small amount of iron, calcium and even a pinch of vitamin C.

 What to do with Caraway

-Caraway seeds add their distinctive flavuor to St. Patricks Day favourites like corned beef, coleslaw and Irish soda bread.
+Caraway seeds add their distinctive flavour to St. Patricks Day favourites like corned beef, coleslaw and Irish soda bread.
 It's also a traditional ingredient in harissa, a fiery Tunisian condiment.
-For an unexpected, yet warm and delicious flavor add caraway seeds to soup, stews, sauces and dry rubs for beef or lamb.
+For an unexpected, yet warm and delicious flavour add caraway seeds to soup, stews, sauces and dry rubs for beef or lamb.